learn-co-curriculum/react-hooks-redux-why-redux/README.md

 ## Summing Up

-**Redux** places all of our data in one place &mdash; the state.
+**Redux** places all of our data in one place — the state.
 This state is just a plain JavaScript object.
 In fact, all the pieces of Redux are plain old JavaScript.
 It is the pattern, the way the information flows that makes Redux awesome.